Mohamed Ali El Hammi

+Mohamed Ali El Hammi (محمد علي الحامي; 15 October 1890 – May 10, 1928) was an early twentieth-century Tunisian labor organizer during the era of the French protectorate over Tunisia.
+He is deemed as the father of Tunisian syndicalism.

+Life and legacy

-He was born in El Hamma but moved to Tunis at age 8 when his mother died.
+He was born in El Hamma, Gabès, Tunisia.
+He moved to Tunis at age 8 when his mother died.
 He began his professional life as a personal driver for the Hungarian consul in Tunis.
 He also worked as a porter before obtaining his driving license in 1908.
 He then left for Germany and studied economics and political science at the University of Berlin.

-He founded the Confédération générale des travailleurs tunisiens (General Confederation of Tunisian Workers) in 1924 He was a friend and contemporary of Tahar Haddad.
+He founded the Confédération générale des travailleurs tunisiens (General Confederation of Tunisian Workers) in 1924, a year after returning to the country.
+He led strikes and formed regional unions across Tunisia.
+He was a friend and contemporary of Tahar Haddad.

+He was arrested and exiled by the French in 1925.

 Death

-On May 10, 1928, he died in a mysterious car crash in Saudi Arabia and his remains were repatriated to Tunisia on April 6, 1968.
-He is deemed as the father of Tunisian syndicalism.
+On May 10, 1928, he died in a mysterious car crash in Saudi Arabia.
+His remains were repatriated to Tunisia on April 6, 1968.